kevin-tla/ottergram/README.md

 # CPSC473
-ottergram files for Assignment 1
+Ottergram files for Assignment 1